bittin/media-browser/README.md

 ## Required dependencies

+The DEB and RPM packages built below should automatically pull in all dependencies when installing it.

 Video and audio playback requires [GStreamer](https://gstreamer.freedesktop.org/).

 Gstreamer is modular.
 Depending on what formats you want to playback (mp3, m4a, aiff, flac, mp4, mkv, wmv, av1, vp9, h264, hevc, ...) and what backend you want to use (pipewire, pulseaudio, alsa, jack, ...) specific gst-plugin-`format` have to be installed.